Home

 Please purchase additional licenses if you intend to share this product.

-7th Grade Ratios and Proportions Game Show Review Game
+7th Grade Number Systems Integers and Rational Numbers Review Game

 By The M-Intercept

-Students will love this Jeopardy-like game to review all Common Core Ratios and Proportional Relationship standards.
-Questions focus on rates and unit rates, identifying and representing proportional relationships, solving problems with proportions, finding and using percent, percent change (increase, decrease, error), and key vocabulary words.
+Students will love this Jeopardy-like game to review all Common Core Number Systems standards.
+Questions focus on adding, subtracting, multiplying and dividing integers and rational numbers, word problems with rational numbers, converting rational numbers to decimals, and key vocabulary words.
 Points range from 100 - 500, which reflect the increase in difficulty throughout each category.

 **FULLY EDITABLE** While the game is complete, it is also editable in PowerPoint, making it easy to add questions or change the level of difficulty based on your students' needs.

-Check out my full year of 7th grade guided math notes.
+Check out these full year of 7th grade guided math notes.

 By TooBookedUp